gentoo/sci/README.md

 priority=8888
 ```

-Afterwards, simply run `emerge --sync`, and all our ebuilds should be available to you via portage.
+Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.
 Many of our packages are available as live (`*-9999`) ebuilds, and also need manual unmasking in `/etc/portage/package.accept_keywords` before they can be emerged.

 ---